 I received plenty of support from the department.
 Naturally with experiments and equipment, things go wrong.
 This was in the form of equipment failing, bits falling off models, things going through the tunnel etc., which is all part of performing experiments!
 There was never a shortage of technicians, experimental officers, or lecturers to call upon to help fix or work out bits and pieces.

 The office staff also played a huge role in support when it came to organising purchasing, deliveries, conferences and the like.
 This was especially so from our supervisor’s PA who often went above and beyond what was required of her to make sure that everything ran smoothly outside of the research environment.

 I’m now working at Mercedes AMG F1 as an Experimental Specialist in the Aerodynamics Department in Brackley, Northamptonshire.
-I’m responsible for the day to day running, maintenance and upgrades to the Particle Image Velocimetry system at the Wind Tunnel 2 facility in Brackley.
+I'm responsible for maintaining, developing and implementing systems in Wind Tunnel 2 at Brackley.
 Eventually I will be somewhat involved in all areas of aerodynamic testing as the group develops.

 In five years’ time, I hope to still be at Mercedes, working my way towards a Senior Experimental Specialist position.